On K\"ahler Ricci shrinker surfaces: Introduction

-In fact, due to the curvature estimate of Munteanu-Wang~\cite[Theorem 1.1]{MW15a}, the above condition implies that $M$ has bounded Riemannian curvature:
+In fact, the curvature estimate established by Munteanu and Wang~\cite[Theorem 1.1]{MW15a} implies that under the condition \eqref{eqn:sbound}, $M$ has bounded Riemannian curvature:

-In view of (\ref{eqn:sbound}), $f$ has no critical point outside a compact set and the flow lines of $\nabla f$ can be parametrized by a level set of $f$.
-Then there are two possibilities: either along each flow line, scalar curvature tends to zero, or there is a flow line along which scalar curvature tends to a positive number.
-Combining the curvature estimate (\ref{eqn:rmbound}) with K\"ahler condition, Cifarelli-Conlon-Deruelle~\cite{CCD22} shows that the aforementioned dichotomy can be expressed as a simpler one: either $\displaystyle \lim_{x \to \infty} R(x)=0$ or $\displaystyle \lim_{x \to \infty} R(x)=1$.
+In view of (\ref{eqn:sbound}), the potential function $f$ does not have critical points outside a compact set, and the flow lines of $\nabla f$ can be parametrized by the level sets of $f$.
+Consequently, two possibilities arise: either the scalar curvature tends to zero along each flow line, or there exists a flow line along which the scalar curvature approaches a positive number.